titi0267/GasPrices/README.md

    git clone https://github.com/titi0267/GasPrices.git
    ```

-2. Add a .env file with the folling fields to the project.
+2. Add a .env file with the following fields to the project.

    If you want to use my [Local API](https://github.com/titi0267/GasPrices-Api)